Charly Boy: The Charly Boy Show

-Despite its popularity, The Charly Boy Show struggled with consistent sponsorship; Charly Boy would later ask celebrity friends to appeal for sponsors on-camera, without much success.
-The show was cancelled in 2001 after ten years.
+Despite its popularity, The Charly Boy Show struggled with consistent sponsorship; Charly Boy would recruit celebrity friends to appeal for sponsors on-camera, albeit without much success, and the show was cancelled in 2001 after ten years.
 In 2022, Charly Boy announced the show's return.

 The Charly Boy Kiddies Show

 The Charly Boy Kiddies Show was a short-lived spin-off of the original series aimed at children.
 Although the show's creator made regular appearances, the main cast consisted of children, and included segments from the original show including Candid Camera, albeit performed by child actors.

 Like its predecessor, The Charly Boy Kiddies Show failed to gain sponsors, and was subsequently cancelled.
 However, in 2010, Charly Boy established The Charly Boy Kiddies Affair in Abuja, which aimed to boost the potential of Nigerian children.

 Zoom Time

 Zoom Time was a The Charly Boy Show politics spin-off co-presented by Charly Boy and Tunde Obe (the latter was also a cast member of The Charly Boy Show) which featured prominent politicians and military men.
 Among those interviewed were former Nigerian president Ibrahim Babangida; this interview was among the most memorable in the history of the show.
 Occasionally entertainers were interviewed.
 The show was also famous for its gag which saw politicians pretend to ride an imaginary motorbike while imitating the sound of its exhaust pipe ("Zoom, zoom, zoom!").